HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/frag_grenade.md

 ### Grenade Boosting (WIP)
 This is a special technique that abuses the behavior of frag grenades pushing other frag grenades.
 It involves throwing two or more grenades next to each other to get more range than the normal maximum throw distance.
 (Discovered by Lava and Kenos)

-- The easy way: more consistent, but requires planning
+- The easy way: more consistent, but requires planning.
   - While not moving both the player and mouse, throw two or more grenades near you, and then move out to avoid the explosion.
   - Each grenade will boost each other consistently.
   - Point in the opposite direction you want to aim.